62f/iSH-Auto-Config/README.md

 ![iSH](https://ish.app/assets/icon.png "iSH")

-# iSH Auto Setup & Configuration on iOS
+# iSH Auto Configuration For iOS

 This is an automated configuration script that I created to (re)establish a fully updated, upgraded, and pre-configured penn-testing and development environment.